mramshaw/Hazzard/README.md

 As usual, Ctrl-C to stop.

-In a browser, this should look as follows:
+In a browser, this should look something like the following:

 ![browser](images/browser.png)